 Available volunteer times:

-Our Drop-In Programming will give individuals and groups the chance to showcase entertaining and educational programming to the youth.
+Our Drop-In Programming will give community organizations and companies the chance to showcase entertaining and educational programming to the youth.

 Volunteers are needed to:

 Share their skills, activities, hobbies, thoughts, etc. with youth

 Whether it be arts & crafts, music, design, clothing, or comedy, our youth love to create together and express themselves through art.
 Volunteers with a background in or passion for the creative arts are needed to lead an hour long, interactive activity.
 Past programming has included; songwriting, metalworking, open mic night, zine creation, personal narrative writing, and more.

 MENTAL HEALTH + PHYSICAL WELLNESS + SELF CARE

 Out Youth promotes mental health wellbeing and self-care practices to our youth so we can ensure they grow into happy and healthy adults.
 Volunteers with a background in mental health, wellness and self-care are needed to lead workshops that provide youth with new strategies and skills for self-care.
 Past programming has included; sex-ed, meditation, yoga, community resource sharing, speakers, authentic relating exercises, and more.

 LIFE SKILLS + COLLEGE READINESS